-I am currently supervising an undergraduate research project aimed at understanding some subtle aspects of representation theory of general linear groups in positive characteristic; I'm also mentoring a student working on certain computational aspects of the inverse Galois problem..
-This summer I'm mentoring a group of undergrads in the Columbia REU program with Dave Hansen, in a project about applications of Lie algebra representation theory to combinatorics.
+I am currently supervising an undergraduate research project aimed at understanding some subtle aspects of representation theory of general linear groups in positive characteristic; I'm also mentoring a student working on certain computational aspects of the inverse Galois problem.
+This past summer I also mentored a group of undergrads in the Columbia REU program with Dave Hansen, in a project about applications of Lie algebra representation theory to combinatorics.
 (Problem sets: I, II).
 Last summer I mentored a group of undergrads in the Columbia REU program with Daniel Halpern-Leistner.

 In the past, I've been a mentor for Columbia's Summer Undergraduate Research program and a similar program at Stanford, and I regularly give talks aimed at undergraduates or younger students.
 I've spoken at the Columbia undergraduate math society, the Stanford undergraduate math organization, both MIT and Stanford SPLASH, as well as various math circles.